murugapl/manage-vaccinations-in-schools-guidance/app/guide/cohorts.md

 ## Uploading class lists

-Class lists can be uploaded in [this template](#).
+Class lists can be uploaded using the following template:

+{{ attachment({
+  text: "Class list import template",
+  summary: "Microsoft Excel spreadsheet, 17 KB",
+  href: "/files/class-list-import-template.xlsx"
+}) }}

 Class lists for each school are uploaded separately, and each school can only have one class list.

 The class list must contain the entire cohort for that school, otherwise any children not listed will be removed from the school on Mavis (and recorded as school unknown).